JimmyRolesu/8BitDungeon/README.txt

 Welcome to my Android Project!

-In this folder you will find an: APK of the final app; A PDF Report detailing the project; a video demonstration; and the project source folder.
+In this folder you will find the APK of the final app and the project source folder.

 The main code is located in: \AndroidCW\app\src\main\java